eballetbo/steam/projects/en/docs/montessori-number-blocks/guides/designing-montessori-number-blocks-with-inkscape.md

 ## Conclusion

-By following these steps, you can design your own Montessori Number Blocks Bricks using Inkscape.
+By following these steps, you can design your own Montessori Numeric Blocks using Inkscape.
 These blocks are a fantastic tool for teaching children about numbers and mathematics.
 Remember to take your time, test your designs, and have fun with it!